magnars/dash.el/docs.md

 ## !remove `(fn list)`

-Returns a new list of the items in LIST for which FN returns nil.
+Returns a new list of the items in `list` for which `fn` returns nil.

 ```cl
 (!remove (lambda (num) (= 0 (% num 2))) (quote (1 2 3 4))) ;; => (quote (1 3))